 Other info

 The name of the Function that is added to the code is determined by the name of the Enum ... it is always GetXxxAsString() where Xxx is the name of the Enum.
-If an existing Function with that name already exists then it will be updated - so if the Enum is one that is defined in your VBA code and if you update it (e.g. adding, removing, re-ordering or otherwise changing Enum members) then you can just do 'Add a "GetEnumAsString()" Function' again to update the existing Function to match the updated Enum.
+If an existing Function with that name already exists then it will be updated - so if the Enum is one that is defined in your VBA code and if you update it (e.g. adding, removing, re-ordering or otherwise changing Enum members) then you can just run the 'Add a "GetEnumAsString()" Function' command again to update the existing Function to match the updated Enum.

 Click this link to learn more about, and optionally install, VBE_Extras.